 If the lipids do not undergo flip-flops between the two leaflets on the experimentally relevant time scales, the numbers of lipids are conserved in each leaflet separately.
 For a bilayer that forms a closed vesicle, these conserved lipid numbers lead to a constraint on the area difference between the two leaflets.
-When such a global constraint is added to the spontaneous curvature model, one arrives at the area-difference-elasticity (ADE) model.^{37,38} Alternatively, one may start from the bilayer coupling model,39 which imposes a fixed area difference between the two leaflets, and then soften this constraint on the area difference to arrive at the ADE model.40

-On the other hand, lipid bilayers often contain (at least) one lipid species that undergoes frequent flip-flops.
-Examples for such fast flip-flopping lipid species are provided by cholesterol and other sterols which have flip-flop times of seconds^{41,42} or even milliseconds.
-43 Therefore, if the bilayer contains cholesterol, the spontaneous curvature model is expected to provide a reliable description for the curvature elasticity of membranes as recently confirmed by several experimental studies GUVs with cholesterol-containing membranes.8,9,29,31
+When such a global constraint is added to the spontaneous curvature model, one arrives at the area-difference-elasticity (ADE) model.^{37,38} Alternatively, one may start from the bilayer coupling model,39 which imposes a fixed area difference between the two leaflets, and then soften this constraint on the area difference to arrive at the ADE model.40 undergoes frequent flip-flops.
+Examples for such fast flip-flopping lipid species are provided by cholesterol and other sterols which have flip-flop times of seconds^{41,42} or even milliseconds.43 Therefore, if the bilayer contains cholesterol, the spontaneous curvature model is expected to provide a reliable description for the curvature elasticity of membranes as recently confirmed by several experimental studies of GUVs with cholesterol-containing membranes.^{8,9,29,31}